-Quick stress reduction tools are needed now more than ever during this time of a pandemic and local and global unrest.
+Quick stress reduction tools are needed now more than ever!
 Has your pain increased over the last few months?
 Well, stress and pain go hand in hand.

 The American Psychological Association’s article Stress Effects on the Body states: “Chronic stress causes the muscles in the body to be in a more or less constant state of guardedness.
 For example, …migraine headaches are associated with chronic muscle tension in the area of the shoulders, neck, and head.